ReaTeam/Doc/REAPER-CLI.md

 ## Options:

+- **-noactivate** : launch but do not activate (until build 7.29 only supported on Windows, since then on MacOS/Linux as well)
 - **-audiocfg** : show audio configuration at startup
 - **-cfgfile file.ini** : use full path for alternate resource directory, otherwise uses default path
 - **-new** : start with new project